vuquangtrong/mkdocs-material-blog/README.md

 # MkDocs Material Blog theme

-Based on a popular theme [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) for [MkDocs](https://www.mkdocs.org/) satic site generator, I added new layouts and customized some styles to show pages in blog-like theme.
+Based on a popular theme [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) for [MkDocs](https://www.mkdocs.org/) static site generator, I added new layouts and customized some styles to show this site in a blog-like theme.

 Please visit my blog at [vuquangtrong.github.io](https://vuquangtrong.github.io) to see this theme in live.